sondossalahh/Employee-Management-System/README.md

 Employees are 2 types -> manager, engineer

-you can find the test application in DemoApplication.class
+you can find the test application in DemoApplication class